jasondecode/ph-scraper/README.md

 ## Product Hunt scraper

-Currently only scraping products for personal useage, i will delete this repo in the future and make a Laravel package for the scraper boilerplate.
+Currently only scraping products for personal usage, i will delete this repo in the future and make a Laravel package for the scraper boilerplate.

 Commands can be found in: app/Console/Components get familiar with my code in app/Services